Quasar Linux attacks developers to steal credentials

 How the Quasar RAT operates in development environments 🛡️

-Quasar Linux behaves like a classic RAT, but with a stealth layer adapted to development environments.
+Quasar Linux behaves like a classic RAT, but with a layer of stealth adapted to development environments.
 Once inside the system, the malware establishes a remote connection with the attacker, allowing command execution and the extraction of tokens, SSH keys, and credentials stored in package managers or local repositories.
 The infection typically spreads through downloads of fake libraries or updates to build tools, exploiting the developer's trust in their toolchain.

 The developer, the weakest link in the chain 😅